JulianFP/NixOSConfig/README.md

 ## About
 This is the Nix flake that defines all my NixOS systems.
 Look into the flake.nix and enter the folders of the individual systems to get more information about their config.
 Any system-specific secrets are stored encrypted in the `secrets/<hostName>` directory.
 The following systems are defined in this repo:
-- JuliansFramework: This is my Framework laptop 13 12th Gen and my daily driver.
+- **JuliansFramework**: This is my Framework laptop 13 12th Gen and my daily driver.
 This is the system I use the most which is why it has the most complicated configuration.
 - **blankISO**: This is a system I use to generate ISOs that help me spin up VMs.
 This way I can boot onto that ISO (mounted as virtual DVD e.g. in Proxmox) and then run my deployment script without having to add ssh keys or anything.
 Great config to get me started on anything.
 - **NixOSTesting**: Config for a Proxmox PVE VM that I use to test NixOS server and deployment stuff
 - **Nextcloud**: Config for a Proxmox PVE VM that runs my Nextcloud Instance.
 Currently still in testing phase.